 When we first started planning this project, we walked around the room and asked Mike and April what they wished they could change and they shared how they weren’t in love with their closet doors.
 They said that these doors felt way too dark for the space and because the dark doors took up almost an entire wall in the room, Mike and April felt the look outdated the whole room.
 We agreed.

 Don’t get us wrong, having almost an ENTIRE WALL of closet space sounds amazing to us, but masking that storage with dark and outdated doors was ruining the aesthetic of the room and we were excited that Mike and April felt the exact same way.
-We left that “meeting” and immediately started brainstorming how we could upgrade these dark doors on a budget.
+We left that “meeting” and immediately started brainstorming a closet door makeover.

 Should we just buy brand new doors?